eastmaels/steemblog.github.io/_posts/account/deanliu/2018-05-27_aragon-create-your-own-decentralized-organization-on-ethereum.md

 - - -

-This page is synchronized from the post: [Aragon: Create your Own Decentralized Organization on Ethereum.](https://steemit.com/@deanliu/aragon-create-your-own-decentralized-organization-on-ethereum)
+This page is synchronized from the post: ['Aragon: Create your Own Decentralized Organization on Ethereum.'](https://steemit.com/@deanliu/aragon-create-your-own-decentralized-organization-on-ethereum)